On the existence of a balanced vertex in geodesic nets with three boundary vertices: Existence of a balanced vertex in geodesic nets with three boundary vertices

-Next, we will show that in the case of a non-positive-curvature surface $M$, the condition from Proposition \ref{prop:condition_increase} is satisfied on any triangle on $M$ with no condition on the length of geodesics.
-Then, we can show the existence of a balanced point in that case and prove Theorem \ref{thm:non_positive}.
-Although this result is a corollary of Theorem \ref{thm:positive}, we include it because of its simplicity.
+Next, we will show that in the case of a non-positive-curvature surface $M$.
+The condition from Proposition \ref{prop:condition_increase} is satisfied on any triangle on $M$ with no condition on the length of geodesics.
+Although this result is ultimately a corollary of Theorem \ref{thm:positive}, we include it because of its simplicity.

+\begin{Proposition} Let $M$ be a non-positive-curvature surface.
+Then, for any triangle on $M$ such that its three angles measure less than $2\pi/3$, there exists a balanced point. \end{Proposition}